whaypr/termess/README.md

 ```
 Uses included (or your own) script to repair bad encoding of JSON files provided by Facebook

-When called without argument termess will search for repair script in the same directory *termess.sh* is.
+When called without argument, termess will search for repair script in the same directory *termess.sh* is.
 If not found, user is prompted to enter custom path

 **Skipping this step can cause messages will not be displayed correctly!**